 6-Second Rule: 4 Design Principles

 After analyzing many successful billboard campaigns, four principles consistently emerge.
-They're not just design preferences, they're requirements if you want your billboard to perform.
+These are the requirements if you want your billboard to perform.

 1. Keep It Simple: The 7-Word Rule